ja-beb/pirogue-framework/Readme.md

 # A PHP Micro Framework

+Adaptation of the original framework used for projects from 2005-2012.
+Designed to be provide a easy to learn, quick to deploy and update site foundation for projects.
+Used to allow beginning web developers quickly produce web applications with minimal training.

+Wouldn't recommend the usage of this beyond "quick and dirty" prototypes or learning.
+This does not support many of the features required in a modern enterprise application.
+This is more an exercise in how frameworks work and how an imperitive design could be used with the features of php 7.x (original framework was written in php 4/5).

 ## Project uses the following conventions:
 - 0TB - linux kernel variant (standard PHP).
 - file extensions: